-The objective of this paper is to describe the data sources and methods used to develop preliminary catch and size composition time series for the U.S. and Mexico albacore surface fleet in the north Pacific Ocean in preparation for the 2020 stock assessment of north Pacific albacore tuna to be conducted by the albacore working group (ALBWG) of the International Scientific Committee on Tuna and Tuna-like Species in the North Pacific (ISC).
+The objective of this paper is to describe the data sources and methods used to develop preliminary catch and size composition time series for the U.S. and Mexico albacore surface fleet in the north Pacific Ocean in preparation for the 2023 stock assessment of north Pacific albacore tuna to be conducted by the albacore working group (ALBWG) of the International Scientific Committee on Tuna and Tuna-like Species in the North Pacific (ISC).
 The ALBWG is expected to review the data sources and methods described in this paper during the data preparation workshop.
-Recommendations by the ALBWG will be incorporated into the catch and size composition time series submitted for the 2020 assessment.
+Recommendations by the ALBWG will be incorporated into the catch and size composition time series submitted for the 2023 assessment.

-The U.S. surface fishery for albacore tuna is an important component of north Pacific albacore removals, with annual catches of 1960 - 27987 metric tons (t) since 1966.
+The U.S. surface fishery for albacore tuna is an important component of north Pacific albacore removals, with annual catches of 1960-27987 metric tons (t) since 1966.
 It consists primarily of troll and pole-and-line vessels that mostly capture juvenile albacore tuna.
 In comparison, the Mexico albacore fisheries are relatively minor, with annual catches of 0-113 t.

 The Canada surface fishery is also an important component of north Pacific albacore removals and operates similarly to the U.S. surface fishery.
 However, the data for the Canada surface fishery is prepared independently by scientists from Canada, and not included in this document.

 The U.S. troll and pole-and-line fisheries are the dominant U.S. gears for albacore in the Eastern Pacific Ocean (EPO) but the U.S. also reports annual albacore landings for gillnet, handline, longline, purse-seine, sports, and other gears.
 Mexico reports annual albacore landings for purse-seine and other gears but no other information is available.
 Although the U.S. troll and pole-and-line fisheries are nominally separated into two fisheries, it is difficult to consistently separate these two fisheries based on available logbook data.
 Both gears are often used on the same trip but fish caught are not separated by gears in the logbook or landings data.
-In order to simplify model structure in previous assessments, landings from the handline and longline gears were combined into U.S. longline fleets while the rest of the U.S. and Mexico albacore landings were combined into the EPO surface fleet (ALBWG 2014, 2017).
+In order to simplify model structure in previous assessments, landings from the handline and longline gears were combined into U.S. longline fleets while the rest of the U.S. and Mexico albacore landings were combined as part of the EPO surface fleet (ALBWG 2014, 2017, 2020).
 The same approach will be taken here.

-Similar to the 2017 assessment, the size composition data of the EPO surface fleet will be raised to the catch for the 2020 assessment.
-In this study, we propose an improved matching algorithm to match size samples from a specific vessel-trip to the average location of the corresponding vessel-trip in the logbook database.
-In contrast, albacore size samples for the 2017 assessment were instead matched to the average monthly fishing location for the corresponding vessel and month.
-The size compositions using the new matching algorithm are compared to the algorithm used in the 2017 assessment.
+Similar to the 2020 assessment, the size composition data of the EPO surface fleet will be raised to the catch for the 2023 assessment.
+In this study, we use a matching algorithm to match size samples from a specific vessel-trip to the average location of the corresponding vessel-trip in the logbook database that was developed for the 2020 assessment (Teo et al. 2019).